 Your checklist for after a fire should contain certain non-negotiable tasks, including:

-- DO check your appliances: Your utilities should be off.
-Make sure empty your freezer and refrigerator, and leave the doors open to prevent mold and mildew.
+Your utilities should be off.
+Make sure to empty your freezer and refrigerator, and leave the doors open to prevent mould and mildew.
 Likewise, winterize your plumbing and drain your hot water heater and boiler.
 In the absence of heat during the fire damage restoration process, fluids can freeze and cause burst pipes and other damage.

 DON’TS FOR FIRE DAMAGE RESTORATION